music performance ensembles

 Music Majors: Scholarships are available for participation in many ensembles.
 Below you'll find

 that SBU has a wide variety of both large and small instrumental and vocal ensembles.

-Non-Music Majors: Even as a student majoring in an area outside of the department of music, you can
+Non-Music Majors: Even as a student majoring in an area outside of the area of music, you can still

-still audition for various ensembles.
-Scholarships are available for participation
+audition for various ensembles.
+Scholarships are available for participation in vocal

 choral and vocal studies